ucodery/ucodery-slides/slides/intro-to-introspection/slides.md

 when calling shy, it's own attributes were the key

 I guess we're still learning new things about shy

--->
+might not be done with shy, but are done with this talk -->

 ---